Arpan3323/Web-dev-sandbox/Accessibility Quiz Website/ReadMe.md

 <h1>A quiz webpage</h1>
-<p>An quiz webpage created using accessibility tools such as keyboard shortcuts, ARIA attributes, and design best practices </p>
+<p>n quiz webpage created using accessibility tools such as keyboard shortcuts, ARIA attributes, and design best practices </p>